Goodbye World

 Goodbye World is a 2013 American apocalyptic comedy drama film directed, co-written and co-produced by Denis Henry Hennelly.
-It stars Kerry Bishé, Caroline Dhavernas, Adrian Grenier, Gaby Hoffmann, Ben McKenzie, Scott Mescudi and Mark Webber.
+It stars Kerry Bishé, Caroline Dhavernas, Adrian Grenier, Gaby Hoffmann, Ben McKenzie, Scott Mescudi, Mark Webber, and Mckenna Grace (in her film debut).
 It follows a group of friends who gather at a compound in the woods north of San Francisco while the world is collapsing all around them.

 The film had its world premiere at the LA Film Festival on June 15, 2013.
 It was released in a limited release and through video on demand on April 4, 2014, by Samuel Goldwyn Films and Phase 4 Films.

 Plot

 The film begins with James' recitation of a Henry David Thoreau quote, after which he states that he saw the oncoming societal collapse and moved his free-spirited wife Lily and young daughter Hannah off the grid.
 A montage shows his college friends just before the collapse: Benji, a radical activist, lectures at a college and has sex with Ariel, one of the students; Nick, James' former business partner, and his wife Becky are en route to James' house for a meeting; Laura, formerly a senator's aide, is rejected from a job at a non-profit due to a past public sex scandal; and Lev, a computer hacker, prepares to commit suicide until he hears that a computer virus may be responsible for the collapse.
 They, and others, receive a "Goodbye World" text at the same time.
 The friends converge at Lily and James' remote Mendocino County off-grid home, where Benji explains that violent riots have broken out across the nation.

 When Laura and James ride into town, he asks if she was forewarned of the attacks.
 Although she initially denies it, she admits that Homeland Security contacted her about Lev, whom they suspected to be involved with the virus.
 In town, bikers have taken over the local store and gouge the locals.
 Laura flashes her breasts for supplies, and they quickly leave when they see a local man bullied mercilessly by thugs.
 Two National Guardsmen visit the house and request its use as their base of operations.
 Becky objects on Constitutional grounds, and James asks them to leave.

 Laura decodes a repeated presidential message on television, revealing that the United States is now under martial law.
 At the same time, old rivalries flare up, and the friends begin fighting over unresolved issues from the past.
 Becky, who never felt accepted by the others, argues with them over her libertarian political beliefs, and James and Nick argue over an old business-related lawsuit.